shakedva/Online-Bookstore/README.md

 ### Assumptions
 <ul>
 <li>The admin cannot add/edit a book with a discount of 100% or more.</li>
+<li>By the time the user completes the payment, the stock might change.
+If a book is not available anymore
+the payment will be canceled and will show a relevant message.
+The user will need to remove items that are out of stock.
+Books that are no longer in the store (deleted) will be removed automatically from the user's cart.</li>
 <li>The database is named 'ex4.sql'</li>
 </ul>